 The EPA dioxin strategy provides for intensive study of locations potentially contaminated with the most toxic of the dioxin isomers, 2378-TCDD (about which the most is known, both on toxicology and sources).
-At the same time, the other dioxin isomers will be evaluated to determine whether they merit the same intensive investigation.
-In addition, much incidental information will be collected on these isomers as part of the 2378-TCDD effort.
+The other dioxin isomers will also be evaluated to determine whether they merit the same intensive investigation.
+As a first step in this process, much incidental information will be collected on these isomers as part of the 2378-TCDD effort.
 In addition to the investigation and response activities called for in the strategy, the 2378-TCDD study will address five questions: 1) Where does it come from?
 2) Where does it go?
 3) What are the levels of concern?
-4) Once it is in a medium at levels of concern, what can be done about it? and 5) What can be done to prevent it getting into the media?
+4) Once it is in a medium at levels of concern, what can be done about it? and 5) What can be done to prevent it from getting into the media?

 This strategy does not suggest that 2378-TCDD is the only toxic pollutant the Agency must address.
 It may not even be the most critical in terms of environmental and human health effects.
-Therefore, it is important that the $\mu^{\mu}$ is individual program offices implementing this strategy weigh their efforts on $\mu^{\mu}$ is this contaminant versus the demands on their resources from other problems.
+Therefore, it is important that the individual program offices and the Regions implementing this strategy carefully recognize that their efforts on this contaminant may impact resources available for other problems and that resource decisions affecting this strategy are to be made jointly with the program offices and the Regions.